Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 6. Get enough sleep

 It is no secret that most Americans lack sleep.
-Although it’s okay to get a few hours of sleep on nights when you are not sleeping well, getting enough sleep every night can hurt your short- and long-term memory as well as your ability to concentrate.
+Although it’s okay to get a few hours of sleep on nights when you are not sleeping well, getting enough sleep every night can hurt your short- and long-term memory and your ability to concentrate.

 Adults between 18 and 60 should sleep 7 hours or more each night.
 Adults over 60 may require up to 9 hours of sleep per night.